v1nc3-source/FairyArp/README.md

 ### installation:

-download the file, open the terminal and run with python3
+download the file, open the terminal with root and run with python3

 ##### $ python3 FairyArp.py

 <hr>

+ps. if you don't know what you are doing use a virtual machine, in some states this software is illegal  #### es. "dictator state of china"

 <br>